So You Wrote A Book, What The Hell Do You Do Now? Part 4 - Traditional or Indie Publishing.

 forAs an unpublished new author, your initial contract would not be for more than $10,000 to $20,000 (on the high side.)
 You would make no more money on those books until you earn out that advance.
 (Through sales of your book)

-When you enter a contractual agreement with a traditional publisher, you will sign over your rights (all rights, eBook, movie, print, and anything else) for usually a minimum of five years.
-I recently came across a small independent publishing house that required a twenty year rights sign over.
-(I, in a million years, would not sign that contract.)
+When you enter a contractual agreement with a traditional publisher, you will sign over your rights (all rights, eBook, movie, print, and anything else unless you can negotiate different terms.)
+Usually, the term is for a minimum of five years.
+I recently came across a small independent publishing house that required a twenty-year rights sign over.
+(I would not sign that contract.)
 I found that to be excessively high.

 Your new publishing house will select your cover.
-You may have some input but in the end they will go with what they want and that's why you signed with them in the first place.
+You may have some input, but in the end they will go with what they want and that's why you signed with them in the first place.
 They do all this stuff for you.
-However, you will still be responsible for the marketing of your book, they will help you with some things but the bulk of it will fall to you.
-They're marketing money is spent on the big time authors.
+However, you will still be responsible for the marketing of your book.
+They will help you with some things, but the bulk of it will fall to you.
+Their marketing money is spent on the big time authors.
 Not you.